 “Read Council papers, be attentive at meetings and take an active part in the business of Council.”
 (Handbook Section 2 clause 8 Principles of Conduct).
 Each member should feel satisfied that there has been enough time to prepare for the meeting, and that an appropriate level and quality of information has been provided to enable members to understand the issues under discussion.
 The agenda is the key tool in managing Council’s time effectively.

-4.1 Notice of meeting and circulation of agenda
+4.1 Notice of meeting and Circulation of agenda and papers

 4.2 Late circulation of papers